wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 Use the following guides to enable the blocking of IP addresses:

-* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-ip-blocking-nginx-en.md) (including AWS / GCP / Yandex.Cloud images and Kubernetes sidecars)
+* [Instructions for NGINX-based Wallarm nodes](../admin-en/configure-ip-blocking-nginx-en.md) (including AWS / GCP images and Kubernetes sidecars)
 * [Instructions for the filtering nodes deployed as the Wallarm Kubernetes Ingress controller](../admin-en/configuration-guides/wallarm-ingress-controller/best-practices/block-ip-addresses.md)
 * For the NGINX-based Docker container please pass the environment variable `WALLARM_ACL_ENABLE=true` when running the container (more details are described in the [document](../admin-en/installation-docker-en.md))